What to Expect

 Rain

 Light rain can be magic.
-Heavy rain/lightning means safety first + plan adjustment.
+Heavy rain or lightning: safety first, plan adjusts.
+No guesswork—we've been here before.

 Wind

-Stability strategy: shutter choices, stance, protection angles, and technique tweaks.
+Stability strategy: shutter choices, stance, protection angles.
+Real-world technique, not theory.

 Cold

-Layering, hand strategy, battery management, and staying comfortable while shooting.
+Layering, hand strategy, battery management.
+Stay comfortable so you can keep shooting.

 • Water bottle + snacks